BarbaraTarantino/BarbaraTarantino/README.md

 # Barbara Tarantino, Ph.D.

-Postdoctoral Researcher – Causal AI and Biomedical Machine Learning
+Postdoctoral Researcher in Causal Machine Learning and Computational Biology
-University of Pavia – STAT-MAT Department
+Department of Statistics and Applied Mathematics, University of Pavia

 ---